Simhyeon/gdmarp/docs/macro.md

 **Swap area**

-Note : I'm not sure if there is any existing terminology to refer a "Swap" ui, but I'm no expert in UI, so I'll just stitck to a term swap.
+Note : I'm not sure if there is any existing terminology to refer a "Swap" ui, but I'm no expert in UI, so I'll just stick to a term swap.

-Swap areas are like a deriative of a accordian ui but with remote control.
+Swap areas are like a deriative of an accordian ui but with remote control.
 Swap consists of two parts, swap buttons and swap areas.
 Swap buttons control which content to show in swap areas.

 Before
 ```